Tower: Data Structures in Quantum Superposition: Quantum Data Structures in

-In~\Cref{fig:push-front}, we implement $\texttt{push\_front}(\texttt{l},\texttt{x})$, and in~\Cref{fig:push-steps} we depict the effect of each line diagrammatically.
-At a high level, the function initializes a new list node \lstinline{head} that stores \lstinline{x} and points to \lstinline{l} as its next node.
-Then, it writes \lstinline{head} in place of the input \lstinline{l} and returns.
+In~\Cref{fig:push-front}, we present the \LangName{} implementation of the operation $\texttt{push\_front}$ on linked lists.
+When executed forwards, $\texttt{push\_front}(\texttt{l}, 6)$ prepends 6 to the list \lstinline{l}, and when executed backwards, it removes 6 from the front of \lstinline{l}.
+At a high level, the function initializes a new list node that stores \lstinline{x} and points to the input list, and then points \lstinline{l} to this node.